Introduction to Piping and Instrumentation Diagrams – P&ID

 - Basics of blueprint reading and interpreting symbols used to represent piping, valves, signals, instruments, tags and more.

-P&ID’s don’t have to be a complicated!
+Piping and Instrumentation Diagrams also known as P&ID’s don’t have to be a complicated!
 In just about 1 hour you could have a better understanding of all of those many lines and symbols you see in plant and refinery drawings.

 The understanding of Piping and Instrumentation Diagrams is a “must have” skill for Job seekers in several career choices.
 These include drafting, power plant operation and maintenance, refinery operation and maintenance and workers involved in the construction of industrial facilities.